Aravind Rajeswaran

 Aravind Rajeswaran, Vikash Kumar, Abhishek Gupta, John Schulman, Emanuel Todorov, Sergey Levine

-Robotics: Science and Systems (RSS) 2018; Project Webpage
+Robotics: Science and Systems (RSS) 2018 | Project Website

 Mentoring

 I enjoy collaborating with a diverse set of students and researchers.
 I have had the pleasure of mentoring some highly motivated students at both the undergraduate and PhD levels.
-List of current students and alumni.

 Teaching